Free Meditation music

 Adesh Widmer, a Swiss sitarist who studied in Sri Lanka for many years, creates haunting melodies from this beautiful instrument.
 Listen to full album…

 British group Shindhu offer soulful and peaceful music – ideal for relaxation and meditation.
-Listen Now

 In Sri Chinmoy’s native Bengali, Bhagaban is a very sweet and intimate way to adress God.
 This is the first album released by Agnikana’s Group, a female instrumental ensemble from the Czech Republic.
 Listen »